kmlhtpgl/aws-devops/aws/class-notes/04-28-2021-lambda-api-gateway-callahan-kumbwi/Hands-on-Lambda-API-Gateway-02.md

 - Go to S3 bucket named "clarusway.broadcast"

-- Upload files from folder part-002_CORS:
+- Upload files from folder `part-002_CORS`:
   - cors.html
   - demo_text.txt

 - Open the Endpoint in a web browser and show CORS sub-link. http://clarusway.broadcast.s3-website-us-east-1.amazonaws.com

-- With a web browser visit the static website from Part-001 and click on the menu item 'CORS' the RED text "LAB NOT STARTED" should disappeared if not refresh the web page.
+- With a web browser visit the static website from `Part-001` and click on the menu item `CORS` the RED text "LAB NOT STARTED" should disappeared if not refresh the web page.
-Click on the button Get External Content.
-Javascript code you edited at the start of this lab has now pull text from the file demo_text.
+Click on the button `Get External Content`.
+Javascript code you edited at the start of this lab has now pull text from the file `demo_text.txt`

 STEP 2 : Create Second S3 Bucket for using CORS

 - Create a bucket of `clarusway.cors.broadcast` with following properties,